 Timely diagnosis of your sleep apnea is important to prevent complications.
 Your doctor may request that you attend a sleep laboratory for a sleep test, or do a test with equipment that you can use at home.

 First, make an appointment to see your GP.
-They will be familiar with sleep apnea, can assess your symptoms and refer you for an in-lab sleep test or a home sleep test.
+They will be familiar with sleep apnea, can assess your symptoms and refer you for a home sleep test.
 You can take our Sleep Referral Form to your GP appointment and have your GP guide you through it.